s-janine/Starlink-Summer/README.md

 ## ❗ Notes

-* Ensure JSON structure matches Starlink export format
+* Ensure the JSON comes from the **Network → Fetch → Annotated Response**
+* The script expects valid Starlink billing structure
-* Missing or empty daily values default to `0.0 GB`
+* Missing values default to `0.0 GB`
-* Script is safe to rerun (it overwrites the CSV)
+* Script overwrites the CSV each run